What is quantitative easing?

 - From the section Business

-The European Central Bank has announced action aimed at stimulating the troubled eurozone economy in the face of deflation and recession.
+The European Central Bank has outlined further action aimed at stimulating the eurozone economy.

 What is QE?